A quick comparison

 4. Some have also cut costs by only dipping them part way, this gives little protection to the berries, un-dipped/un-protected berries are easily bruised and ruined.

-5. We saw some were charging $2.99 for "Care & Handling", (extra profit for them) it's hard to compare prices when they hide random fees like this at checkout.
-Our gift notes are free and there is never a "care" or handling fee that is tacked on to every order.
+6. We saw some were charging $1.99 extra for gift cards and a further $2.99 for "Care & Handling", (extra profit for them) it's hard to compare prices when they hide random fees like this at checkout.

 You have heard of some of the above companies.